mrrobot911/quiz/README.md

-# Quiz App
+# Quiz and Admin Panel Apps

-A full-featured web application for taking quizzes with a Go backend and vanilla JavaScript frontend.
+A full-featured web application suite including a quiz app for taking quizzes and an admin panel for managing quiz questions, with a Go backend and TypeScript frontend.

 ## 🚀 Quick Start

-### Running with Docker (Recommended)
+### Running with Docker

 **1. Install Docker Desktop**